This is a collection of all previous blog content. These posts are further organized by topic and month in the sidebar.

 While the 2020 Iowa caucuses were nothing short of chaotic, the news coverage was equally messy.
 Some reflection and tips heading into New Hampshire and beyond.

-Here’s an assignment from the first semester of my senior year of college.
-It’s all about strongest predictors of state-level turnout during the 2016 presidential election.
+A statistical look at the strongest predictors of state-level turnout during the 2016 presidential election.

 Billionaires Tom Steyer and Michael Bloomberg have spent exorbitant amounts of their own fortunes to fund their 2020 presidential campaigns.
 Here’s a deep dive on how that’s shifted public opinion so far.